amankalra4/zomato-clone/README.md

 2. Infinite Scrolling
 - Implemented with the help of react-query to load more data based on user requirement.
-- This helped us to limit the unnecessary API calls if user find the restaurant earlier while searching.
+- This helped us to limit the unnecessary API calls if user finds the restaurant earlier while searching.
 - It also helped to have good UI experience by not having pagination but having infinite scroll.

 3. Debouncing